Mahmut Bozteke

 Mahmut Bozteke (born 21 June 1997) is a Turkish Para Taekwondo athlete.
-He qualified for the para-taekwondo games at the rescheduled 2020 Summer Paralympics held in Tokyo, Japan, on 24 August 2021.
+He is a two-time Paralympian, Paralympics and several times European champion.

 Early life

 At age eleven, his arms were caught in the tail shaft of a tractor while he was working in a pistachio tree garden.
 Bozteke's arms were severed in the accident, and he was hospitalised for three and half months.
 He had a partial amputation of his arms and tissue taken from his legs allowed partial reconstruction of his arms over the course of fifteen operations.
 He was bedridden at home for a year recovering from injury and the operations.
 Having no hands, he learned to do his daily work with his feet.
 He was introduced to Taekwondo at a gymnasium of the Youth and Sports Provincial Directorate in his neighbourhood on the recommendation of his physiotherapist, who told him, "You use your feet well, I think you can practise taekwondo."
 During his secondary education at Kanuni Sultan Süleyman High School, he participated in regional competitions for para-swimming in the S6 disability class.